Submitting Your PowerPoint or Google Slides Presentation

 To prevent the possibility of broken links, images should be inserted into your PowerPoint presentation and a single PowerPoint file should be uploaded to Lyceum.
 This includes presentations designed in Google Slides!
 It is highly recommended that you test your PowerPoint on a public Bates PC prior to uploading to ensure your presentation will be displayed as you intended.
 For more information on how to insert an image into your PowerPoint, click here.

 We will be putting the draft schedule up on the Summit website shortly; you can find the time and location of your presentation by consulting the schedule.

 NOTE: Bates Classroom Technology does NOT support Google Slides or Keynote at the Summit.

 POSTER DESIGN SERIES–Tools and Best Practices

-This workshop will provide an overview of available tools for poster design, including Adobe InDesign, Microsoft Powerpoint, and Google Slides.
-Topics to include templates, sources for images and graphics, and best practice “dos” and “don’ts”.
-This session is ideal for poster presenters preparing for the Mount David Summit on Friday, 31 March 2017.
+This workshop will provide an overview of available tools for poster design, including Adobe InDesign, Google Slides, and Canva.
+Topics to include templates, sources for images and graphics, and design “dos” and “don’ts.”
+This session is ideal for poster presenters preparing for the Mount David Summit.

 Need Help Putting Your Talk Together?

 The Academic Resource Commons can help!
 To find a Peer Tutor who specializes in public speaking, ask an ARC Resource Representative at the ARC front desk, or email academicresourcecommons@bates